Early Childhood Education diploma

 What do I need to get in?

 To study in this program, you must be at least 19 years of age.
+You must have first completed the ECE certificate in order to apply for the diploma.
 To complete practicum, you must also be able to provide your own transportation to field sites.
 When you apply, you’ll be required to meet the English requirements.
 There are many ways to meet this requirement.
-One of the requirements for example is to have completed English 12 in high school with a C+ or better.
-If you did not meet that requirement there are many other ways you can meet it.
+One of the ways, for example, is to have completed English 12 in high school with a C+ or better.
+If you do not meet that requirement, there are many other ways you can meet it.
 Please review the UFV calendar to find out how.
 You’ll then be asked to attend an orientation meeting and interview.
-You can also contact the Department Advisor.
+You can also contact the department advisor.

 Anything else I need to know?